Bacillus

 • It is mixed with a drop of undiluted rabbit or human plasma.

-2. Tube coagulase.
+2. Tube Coagulase.

 • It detects free coagulase.

-• In this method, 0.1 ml of an overnight broth culture or an agar culture suspension of the organism is mixed with 0.5 ml of a 1 in 5 dilutions of human or rabbit plasma.
+• In this method, 0.1 ml of an overnight broth culture or an agar culture suspension of the organism is mixed with 0.5 ml of 1 in 5 dilutions of human or rabbit plasma.

 • Diluted plasma in another tube is used as a control.